SonicZentropy/PoE2Mods.pw/README.md

 # RELEASE NOTES

+2.0 - Completely refactored codebase.
+See the instructions above, as everything is now controlled from a new INI file.
+Updated to the new PoE2 Patch as well.

 1.30 - Lots of new mods!
 First up, DifficultyIconsMod from our first official contributor other than me, thanks man!
 Fixes not having difficulty icons when you scale levels, totally awesome.
 I added a companion mod that adds onto DifficultyIconsMod called DifficultyIconsAlways which also ignores difficulty level in addition to scaling, so you always get difficulty icons on any difficulty (I'm playing on PotD and hate not having them).
 I added another request that bumps up the number of spells from each tier you can cast in a fight (set at 2 right now), and an unlocked camera zoom which feels so much better.